top of page

 It is imperative that a company has efficient processes and regular checks in place to comply with the changing regulatory framework in each country where a submarine cable is installed.
 This creates a culture of awareness throughout the organization, which indirectly ensures the proper operation and maintenance of these subsea assets throughout their lifetime.

 An "all hands-on deck" compliance culture minimizes the risk of delays in the payment of regulatory fees when different parts of the company have to rush through a payment process with government deadlines that cannot be changed.
-It also avoids the late submission of periodic regulatory reports with updated cross-information from multiple departments, and finally puts an end to the easy idea of starting service provision before a required telecoms license has been granted.
+It also avoids the late submission of periodic regulatory reports with updated cross-information from multiple departments, and finally puts an end to the easy idea of starting service provision before a required telecoms licence has been granted.

 If the cable owner always tries to observe and maintain a culture of regulatory good standing, the benefits will far outweigh the continuous effort, as the issue may come up in the least expected circumstances, and they always do: